fredbouk/feedreader-testing/README.md

 The project contained an incomplete test suite written in the JavaScript testing framework Jasmine with only one test.

-My task was to analyze the HTML, CSS and JavaScript and learn how to use Jasmine to write a number of tests against the application and finish the incomplete test suite.
+My task was to analyze the HTML, CSS and JavaScript code and use Jasmine to write a number of tests against the application and finish the incomplete test suite.

 ## How to run the project